Dallas Truck Accident Attorney

 Well, we mentioned it a few times earlier, but it’s essentially negligence – the failure to do something that an offender was legally required to do.
 This is a major topic all by itself, but we’ll go into the basics here.
 Keep in mind that you can’t just accuse a trucking company or their driver of being negligent, you have to prove that to a jury.

-A large portion of trucking accidents are caused by truck drivers themselves, be it distraction, fatigue, intoxication, etc.
+A large portion of truck accidents are caused by truck drivers themselves, be it distraction, fatigue, intoxication, etc.

 - Causal Factors & Theories of Negligence